appvia/terranetes/docs/terraform-controller/developer/private.md

 ## What sources are supported?

-We use the same library as Terraform.
-This us called [go-getter](https://github.com/hashicorp/go-getter), and it supports:
+We use the same library as Terraform, [go-getter](https://github.com/hashicorp/go-getter) that supports:
 * Git
 * Mercurial
 * HTTP